nathanielshak/advancedprogramming/Lesson5/README.md

 					cur_max_diff = diff
 		return cur_max_diff

-Now would the Big O runtime be:
+Now you might be wondering if the Big O runtime looks like this:

 O(n<sup>2</sup> + n)

-the extra n since we loop through the array an additional time in the beginning.
+since we loop through the array an additional time in the beginning, adding **n** extra checks.
 In actuality, it would still be this:

 O(n<sup>2</sup>)

-Because in Big O notation, we're only concerned with the biggest exponents and can ignore lesser ones.
+Because in Big O notation, we're only concerned with the biggest terms and can ignore lesser ones.
 Another example - what if we modified the code from the second `max_diff` algorithm to look like this?

 	def max_diff(nums):
 		cur_min = float("inf")